aragagnin/g3read/README.md

-This collection of tools read and post processing  large `Gadget2` and `Gadget3` files (including key files).
+This repository hosts a  collection of tools to read and post-process  large `Gadget2` and `Gadget3` files (including key files).
 The core routines (`g3read.py`) are a composition compbining some `pynbody` and a porting of some legacy _Klaus' IDL_ routines. to send batch jobs to the <a href="http://c2papcosmosim.uc.lrz.de/" rel="nofollow">c2pap web portal</a> and to convert gadget files to HDF5.
 You do not need to download all those files: this is a collection of libraries, so read the documentation and just download what you need for your task.